kollin-brandenburg/ICS_HCM/LabGuide200.md

 ![](images/200/image141.png)

-**1.6** In a separate window, go to: https://publicdocs-corp.documents.us2.oraclecloud.com/documents/link/LF68D22147B666DFAD2B6F76F6C3FF17C1177E4725F3/folder/FA2DEBB51750375B7979D4C4F6C3FF17C1177E4725F3/_ICS_HCM_Workshop and download the following zip file called "ICS Artifacts.zip" Open the zip file to decompress the file.
+**1.6** We need to access the file "TalentProfile.wsdl" for our next step.
+The file is located in the Artifacts folder given as part of the workshop by the instructor.
+Please make sure you have the file before moving on to next step.

-**1.7** Click on **Configure Connectivity**.
+**1.7** Click on **Configure Connectivity** under **Connection Properties** section.
 Check the box under the **Upload File** column.
 Then click on the **Upload Button**